1MmM1/AmbigQA/README.md

 Tip2: If you are fine with not printing the recall rate, you can specify `--skip_db_load` to save time.
 It will then print the recall to be 0, but the prediction file will be saved with no problem.

 ## DPR Reader (Span Selection Model)

+Note: if you are using a checkpoint, there is no need to run this section, and you may skip to [SpanSeqGen (BART Reader)](#spanseqgen-bart-reader).

 For training on NQ-open, run
 ```